the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 it progressively harder the higher you raise your arms.
 This doesn’t take much

 weight to pressurize the muscles in question.
+Your rear delt flies will never be the same once you add this variation.

 One dumbbell, one light resistance band, and an upright anchor.